 We will take a closer look at each of these plugins later in this Nik Collection review and in their own separate articles.

-The Nik Collection plugins should work without a problem on the majority of modern computers and laptops.
-However, it’s good to know that the better the computer is, the better speed they will perform at.
-Some users have found certain tools to work somewhat slowly and this might be the case for older computers.
+The Nik Collection plugins should work without a problem on most modern computers and laptops.
+However, it’s good to know that the better the computer, the faster it will perform.
+Some users have found certain tools to work somewhat slowly, and this might be the case for older computers.

-For those that are interested, here are the setup requirements provided by DxO to run the Nik Collection tools in 2022.
+For those who are interested, here are the setup requirements provided by DxO to run the Nik Collection tools in 2024.

 Microsoft WindowsApple macOS